warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 ### Encryption Keys

-Each account has two encryption keys, which are used to protect two distinct classes of data: recoverable "class-A", and password-protected "class-B".
+Each account has two full-strength 256-bit encryption keys, which are used to protect two distinct classes of data: recoverable "class-A", and password-protected "class-B".
 Nothing uses class-A yet, so I'll put that off until a future article.

 Sync data falls into class B, and uses a key called "kB", which is protected by your account password.
 In technical terms, the FxA server holds a "wrapped copy" of kB, which requires your password to unwrap.
 To access any data encrypted under kB, you must remember your password.
 This means that anyone who **doesn't** know the password can't see your data.